LiskArchive/lisk-sdk/sdk/README.md

 ### Configure your blockchain parameters

-The blockchain client offers a variety of configuration options such as `blockTime`, `maxTransactionsSize` and more.
+The blockchain client offers a variety of configuration options such as `blockTime`, `maxTransactionsSize`, and much more.

 For a complete overview of the client configuration options, please check out the [SDK configuration reference](https://lisk.com/documentation/lisk-sdk/v6/config.html) and the [Blockchain client configuration](https://liskhq.github.io/lisk-docs/beta/build-blockchain/configuration.html) guide.